bsdimp/freebsd-git-docs/git-why.md

 ### Better CI support

-Git have more support for newer CI tools than Subversion.
+Git has more support for newer CI tools than Subversion.
 This will allow us, once things are fully phased in, to increase the quality of the code going into the tree, as well as greatly reduce build breakages and accidental regressions.
-While one can use CI tools outside of Git, integration into a Git workflow requires less discipline on the part of developers, making it easy for them to fix issues found by CI as part of the commit/merge process before they affect others.
+While one can use these CI tools outside of Git, integration into a Git workflow requires less discipline on the part of developers, making it easy for them to fix issues found by the CI system as part of the commit/merge process before they affect others.

 ### Better merging